 Fortunately, self-compassion is a skill that can be cultivated by anyone.
-You will learn how to:
+During this workshop, you will learn how to:

 • Practice mindfulness and self-compassion in daily life